Here's How These Trump Voters Grade The President After One Year

 Traveling around Donald Trump's home state of New York, I was inspired to embark on this project by the growing number of homemade signs for Trump appearing across the Hudson Valley and Capital District.
 I set out to meet and photograph the people behind the signs.
 One year later, I returned to photograph many of the New York voters I first photographed with their homemade signs before the 2016 US presidential election.
 The original portraits, which collectively I call “In Trump Country,” didn’t seem quite so important then, before the election.
 They do now.
 Many could not believe or would not believe it might happen.
 These people did.

-"Bear" Barandow of Gloversville, New York
+"Bear" Brandow of Gloversville, New York

 Oct.
-5, 2016: Barandow sewed the sign together himself after learning to use a sewing machine online.
+5, 2016: Brandow sewed the sign together himself after learning to use a sewing machine online.

 One year later: “He’s trying to do his job but they just ain’t letting him.”